5 Genius Small Entryway Ideas to Transform Your Space (Easy & Renter-Friendly)

 • Ignoring vertical space opportunities

-• Choosing dark, bulky furniture in narrow, low-light areas
+• Choosing dark, bulky furniture in narrow, low-light areas can create an awkward space in your entryway.

 Budget-Friendly Upgrades That Make a Big Difference